 In conclusion, although current medical treatments are helpful for many women with endometriosis, these treatments have limitations that include side effects in some women and contraceptive action for women desiring to conceive.
 Endometriosis has a highly variable disease state, and thus a multi-modality approach is needed, targeting different pathways is likely to be important to move toward precision health (personalized medicine) in endometriosis.
 People with endometriosis need a team of people looking after them, not just one person and one approach.

-I am a Reproductive Medicine and Women’s Health Specialist and an Endometriosis Expert with over 20 years experience in Women’s Health Medicine and treating and managing endometriosis.
+I am a Reproductive Medicine and Women’s Health Specialist, with a special interest in Endometriosis, with over 20 years experience in Women’s Health Medicine and treating and managing endometriosis.
 I know all to well the trials and tribulations women have to go through before someone actually listens and gives these poor women a proper diagnosis “Period pain IS NOT normal” and all too often women are told that period pain is normal and nothing could be further from the truth.
 We need to educate women and young girls that period pain is not normal.

 I have a motto of “Leaving No Stone Left Unturned” and I apply this to every patient I see with period pain and potentially suffering from endometriosis.
 I would like to see better education and awareness for the general public, but I would also like better education and awareness for healthcare professionals.
 I would like to see all healthcare professional use my motto and make sure that no woman is ever missed, or is dismissed with this horrible disease every again.